TEHEK/offset_date/README.md

 # Examples

-So lets get down to the examples and use cases:
+So let's get down to the examples and use cases:

 ## Level 1 magic